jig1314/PlayTogether/Sprint 2/Documentation.md

 Here is the link to the document: https://dev.azure.com/SWE6733-Team3/PlayTogether/_git/PlayTogether?path=%2FSprint%202%2FSprint%202%20Review.docx

 Our team recorded our retrospective of Sprint 2 reports in an excel workbook.
-Link to scrum reports for this sprint: https://dev.azure.com/SWE6733-Team3/PlayTogether/_git/PlayTogether?path=%2FSprint%202%2FSprint%202%20Retrospective.xlsx
+Link to retrospective for this sprint: https://dev.azure.com/SWE6733-Team3/PlayTogether/_git/PlayTogether?path=%2FSprint%202%2FSprint%202%20Retrospective.xlsx

 ## CI/CD Information
 Our team's CI/CD process is managed using Azure pipelines and releases housed in our Azure DevOps Project.
 Unit Tests are run during every build and BDD Tests are run during every release.